Web App Performance

 [00:02:08]

 Well, actually us, and the problem of not knowing the cache is that we are not making any decision.
 Okay, so actually we will define cache headers per file.
-Sometimes he's not per file if we were to find his birth type of file for all the CSS files, or for all the CSS files in that folder, etc.
+Sometimes it's not per file, but per type of file for all the CSS files, or for all the CSS files in that folder, etc.

 [00:02:33]